-Engineers need to be problem solvers with plenty of creativity and imagination.
-Sylvan's Engineering courses in New Hampshire give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
-Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
+With Sylvan's Engineering courses in New Hampshire, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
+Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
+Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
 After all, it's so much easier to engage in learning if it happens to be great fun as well!

 We're Here to Make a Real Difference

-Our fun, creative Engineering courses in New Hampshire feature:
+It's time to get creative!
+Our Engineering courses in New Hampshire feature:

 - Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.

 - STEM teaching: As STEM skills become increasingly important in the modern world, now is the time for your child to start developing strong 21st century competencies.

 - Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.

 - Weekly updates: We'll email you photos and summaries after each session, as well as a peek at next week's project.